 After the event we talked to some of the participants to see what they thought…

 “My favourite part of the event was the troupe of actors working the room, and allowing people to participate at any level.”Zach Van Kerrebroeck, Account Executive & Volunteer Victim

 “My favourite part of the Q3 event was the Murder Mystery show!
 The show was quite interactive and everyone seemed to be enjoying each bit!
-I really enjoyed everyone’s participation and the characters were hilarious.”Berina Colakovic, Customer Success Manager
+I really enjoyed everyone’s participation and the characters were hilarious.”Berina Colakovic, Account Manager

 “The most unexpected part of the event was the actors calling out my name and being part of the show.”Yahya Rafiyec, Full Stack Engineer

 We had absolutely perfect weather for cruising—which meant the People & Culture team had to work a little harder to get everyone involved in the indoor activities—but everyone was willing because it was so exciting to find out who the murderer was!
 With lunch also served on the boat, there was plenty of time for the team to strike up conversations and mingle with StackAdapters that they don’t get to interact with in their day-to-day.